ankitathul/Super_Store_Sales_Using_PowerBi/README.md

 * COD is the most frequently used payment method.
 * In the central region, office supplies, particularly chairs, have higher sales, while in other regions, phones are the top-selling product.
 * Highest sales in the West region.

+## Recomendation:
+* To reduce COD deliveries, incentivize online payments through discounts or offers, improve customer trust in digital payments, and enhance the convenience and security of online payment options.

 ## Dashboard